coq/coq/doc/sphinx/language/gallina-specification-language.rst

 There are three sorts :g:`Set`, :g:`Prop` and :g:`Type`.

 -  :g:`Prop` is the universe of *logical propositions*.
 The logical propositions themselves are typing the proofs.
-We denote propositions by *form*.
+We denote propositions by :production:`form`.
    This constitutes a semantic subclass of the syntactic class :token:`term`.

 -  :g:`Set` is is the universe of *program types* or *specifications*.
 The specifications themselves are typing the programs.
-We denote specifications by *specif*.
+We denote specifications by :production:`specif`.
 This constitutes a semantic subclass of the syntactic class :token:`term`.

 -  :g:`Type` is the type of :g:`Prop` and :g:`Set`